teociaps/azdo-workitem-decomposer/README.md

 For detailed documentation, see the [Wiki](https://github.com/teociaps/azdo-workitem-decomposer/wiki).

-## ⚙️ Configuration
+## ⚙️ Settings

 Project administrators and granted users can customize the extension behavior through **Project Settings > Work Item Decomposer > Settings**.
-Available configuration options include auto-tagging, assignment rules, delete confirmations, and more!
+Available settings include auto-tagging, assignment rules, delete confirmations, and more!

-For complete configuration details, see the [Project Settings](https://github.com/teociaps/azdo-workitem-decomposer/wiki/Project-Settings) in our documentation.
+For complete settings details, see the [Project Settings](https://github.com/teociaps/azdo-workitem-decomposer/wiki/Project-Settings) in our documentation.

 ## 🌐 Language Support